FILMATION: the much maligned staple of 70's Kids TV!

 I felt so sorry for the studio, ending its run like that, (along with the whole "Ghostbusters" debacle, discussed Entertainment essays) and being so hated.
 BTW, I eventually find out online that they were off of ABC for good, because of the colossal failure of the Uncle Crock's block show in 1975.
 I vaguely remembered that, and strongly remembered the Fraidy Cat and Wacky and Packy animated segments (an unusual occurrence of all new characters from the studio).
 They, along with the third segment, M-U-S-H (a canine spoof of M*A*S*H; they wanted to do a MASH cartoon, but were turned down.
 I think that would have been nice, like Lassie, and probably done them good, instead of this lame knockoff) all played on Groovie Goolies and Friends.
 By 1983, the other two networks would follow.

 So they as well as the Hanna Barbera character Scrappy Doo would be the constant subject of berating in turn-of-the-millennium internet discussions.
 In both cases, however, tides turned, and fans like myself made our voices known.
 A company would get the rights to as much of the shows as they could, and produce DVD's of them, and a Yahoo group and other fansites keep us informed of which shows are coming out!
-A person directly involved in the DVD production, Andy Mangels, would be a regular member in the group!)
+(A person directly involved in the DVD production —and eventual Scheimer biography, Andy Mangels, would be a regular member in the group!)
 Viacom would also put out a "Star Trek TAS" box set, at a somewhat hefty price (and thus I got for Christmas).
 My very first Wikipedia edit, BTW, was on the Filmation article!
 You Tube also, has a lot of old Filmation stuff.

-Despite all the detraction, Filmation's adaptations of third-party shows are what made it memorable.
-To me, Hanna Barbera had pretty much dried up by the 70's.
-Their strongest shows were the slapstick comedies in the early to mid 60's, followed by the "Super Adventures" shows of the mid to late 60's.
-These had memorable, and in the case of the Super Adventures, orchestrated score cues, like Filmation.
-(Except that the HB cues by Hoyt Curtin were more jazzy, while many of Ellis' cues were like classical compositions!)
 After 1967, in reaction to cartoon violence, all of this was toned down, and HB scrambled to find a new winning formula.
 What they soon came up with, of course, was the highly successful Scooby format.
 This was very good, and is my favorite.
 But then what happens, is that almost everything else HB puts out copies the formula (and much of its score), due to rival networks ordering something similar.
 Even the spinoff studio Ruby-Spears (who actually are the creators of Scooby when they worked at HB) copied it.
 The few comedy shows left were lame compared to the 60's.
 It was always nice to see a fresh now HB show such as Hong Kong Phooey, but looking back on it, there is not much substance to it compared to the earlier comedies.
 A new "superadventure" formula was perfected in the Superfriends, and then, everything that was not Scooby-like or lame comedy, would copy the style of Superfriends.
 Most of Hoyt Curtin's score gradually mellowed down to just anonymous bland backgrounds, and the reuse of Scooby score (a lot of it already being reused from the previous season's shows) even disappeared eventually.
-So Filmation moved in, with its unique score, richer backgrounds, and adaptations of popular shows like Star Trek and Gilligan, which as prepackaged concepts were more interesting than most new ideas.
-To me, this more than made up for any "limited animation".

 What it seems like to me, is that someone out there with clout bore some resentment to the studio or its leaders.
 Both HB and DFE stemmed from golden age theatrical studio animation units, with the producers "graduating" from decades as directors, upon the old studios closing.
-Scheimer, Prescott, and their director, Hal Sutherland, seemed to come from out of nowhere, and suddenly, almost overnight rise up to give HB a run for their money on Saturday mornings, and far surpass DFE!
+Scheimer, Prescott, and their director, Hal Sutherland, seemed to come from out of nowhere, and suddenly, almost overnight rose up to give HB a run for their money on Saturday mornings, and far surpass DFE!
 (And also Rankin-Bass, which probably would have become the third major studio if not for Filmation; and is now known mostly for its holiday specials).
 I remember reading an interview with Freleng, where he was showing some sarcastic resentment of his animators leaving and working at Filmation.
 Virgil Ross was the primary one, who was there for years!
 Some others were, too, such as Fleischer/Famous studios veteran Lou Zukor.
-I'm sure the stunt where they won their first major contract (Superman) by throwing together a phony production crew must have irked people as well; especially HB, whom some of the people came from on their lunch hour.
-Considering this is what propelled the company into its status as a big Saturday morning producer, which quickly took off from there through shows like Archie; people would then call it a "hack studio" because of that, whether their stuff was really that bad or not.

 So knowing how people are about these things, people out there were probably miffed at these "upstarts" becoming so big so fast without "paying their dues" like they did.
 (Scheimer did get his start at UPA, and Sutherland was at Disney for awhile).
 So then, they begin picking on the animation, and this becomes the studio's "reputation", though somewhat unfairly, when looking at alot of the other made-for-TV stuff out there.
 It then becomes "cool" to put down Filmation (Just like Scrappy being remembered as being so "annoying", and then accused of destroying the entire Scooby series, to the point he was made the archvillain of the live action movie!)
 Then, entering the 90's, and the mainstream classic cartoons hit their golden anniversaries, sparking off a nostalgic kick in animation books, cable airings, and all; naturally, looking at Filmation's animation in comparison, it's like "Yeah, that really is bad!
 But it ignored that even the veteran animators' post-theatrical TV productions (HB Productions, DFE, Chuck Jones productions, or even of all people; Bob Clampett's "Beany and Cecil", etc) would not be as good as the golden age, with large movie studio budgets!